lin14-mGoms/local_manifests/README.md

 ## Differences to 'vanilla' LineageOS 14.1
 1. Fork of LineageOS **Jelly** browser (Qwant and StartPage as addl. search engines)
 2. Osprey-device only: Use **Squid Kernel** (oreo branch)
+3. If you have applied the patches in the z_patches directory: microG-patch

+## In case you would like to build the osprey device
+You need the Linaro GCC 7.3 cross compiler to build the kernel!
+Get it either from the Linaro web site or build it yourself.
+To build yourself, clone the https://github.com/nathanchance/build-tools-gcc repository and run the ./build script afterwards.
+Take the build_opsprey.sh script and adapt its location accordingly!